e10v/tea-tasting/docs/index.md

 - Power analysis.
 - Multiple hypothesis testing (family-wise error rate and false discovery rate).

-**tea-tasting** calculates statistics directly within data backends such as BigQuery, ClickHouse, PostgreSQL, Snowflake, Spark, and 20+ other backends supported by [Ibis](https://ibis-project.org/).
-This approach eliminates the need to import granular data into a Python environment, though Pandas DataFrames are also supported.
+**tea-tasting** calculates statistics directly within data backends such as BigQuery, ClickHouse, DuckDB, PostgreSQL, Snowflake, Spark, and many other backends supported by [Ibis](https://github.com/ibis-project/ibis) and [Narwhals](https://github.com/narwhals-dev/narwhals).
+This approach eliminates the need to import granular data into a Python environment. **tea-tasting** also accepts dataframes supported by [Narwhals](https://github.com/narwhals-dev/narwhals): cuDF, Dask, Modin, pandas, Polars, PyArrow.

 Check out the [blog post](https://e10v.me/tea-tasting-analysis-of-experiments/) explaining the advantages of using **tea-tasting** for the analysis of A/B tests.